 Oregon Health & Science University

-The Child Development and Rehabilitation Center (CDRC) at the Oregon Health & Science University (OHSU) offers a residency in Neurodevelopmental Disabilities (NDD) for pediatricians whom we anticipate will become leaders in the care of children with neurodevelopmental disabilities, including cerebral palsy, mental retardation, autism spectrum disorders, learning disabilities, attention deficit disorders and other neurobehavioral problems.
+The Institute on Development and Disability (IDD) at the Oregon Health & Science University (OHSU) offers a residency in Neurodevelopmental Disabilities (NDD) for pediatricians who desire to become leaders in the care of children with neurodevelopmental disabilities, including cerebral palsy, intellectual disability, autism spectrum disorders, learning disabilities, attention deficit disorders, and other neurobehavioral problems and chronic neurological conditions.
 The training program is most appropriate for the pediatrician who wishes to pursue a career in neurodevelopmental and/or neurobehavioral pediatrics.
 The program is a 4-year traineeship preceded by 2 or 3 years of pediatrics training with board certification or eligibility in General Pediatrics.
 Stipend amounts are commensurate with level of training and are standard across all OHSU medical residents and fellows.
 The NDD program aims for a total of 2-3 fellows in the program.
-This training program is run in close conjunction with a complementary residency program in Child Neurology (3 years) and leads to eligibility for board certification in Neurology and in NDD.
+This training program is run in close conjunction with a complementary residency program in Child Neurology (3 years) and leads to eligibility for board certifications in Neurology and in NDD.

-Within the CDRC is housed our University Center for Excellence in Developmental Disabilities (UCEDD), known as the Oregon Institute on Disability and Development (OIDD).
-The training programs within the OIDD include both faculty and graduate students from a wide variety of disciplines.
-The programs incorporate a truly interdisciplinary approach.
-The resident in Neurodevelopmental Disabilities will become skilled in developmental assessment, medical diagnosis, and management of disabled children.
+The IDD is a University Center of Excellence in Developmental Disabilities (UCEDD), a national network of pediatric disability care organizations.
+The training programs within the IDD include faculty and graduate students from a wide variety of disciplines.
+The programs incorporate a truly interdisciplinary approach, and the NDD resident will acquire expertise in interdisciplinary diagnosis and care.
+The NDD resident will become skilled in developmental assessment, medical diagnosis, and management of children with disabilities.
 Interviewing, family observation, and the appropriate use of behavioral strategies are also taught.
-The trainee will participate in many settings, both medical-center-based and community-based, and will receive training and supervision from faculty in other disciplines, including psychology, social work, psychiatry, special education, and all the therapy disciplines.
-The NDD resident will often interact with trainees from all the other disciplines in the UCEDD training programs.
+The trainee will participate in many settings, both medical-center-based and community-based and will receive training and supervision from faculty in other disciplines, including psychology, social work, psychiatry, special education, and all the therapy disciplines.
+The NDD resident will routinely interact with trainees from all the other disciplines in the UCEDD training programs.

 The following are goal areas for trainees from all disciplines: